- What is golf cart insurance?

 - Which insurance companies sell golf cart insurance?

-- Golf cart insurance for retirees and snowbirds
+- Golf cart insurance for retirees and seasonal drivers like snowbirds

 What is golf cart insurance?

-Golf cart insurance is similar to an auto insurance policy.
-It covers liability for damage or injury cause while driving it, and can also include coverage for the cart itself.
-The coverage depends on the insurance company and the type of policy.
+Golf cart insurance protects you financially if your cart is involved in an accident where someone is hurt or their property is damaged.
+Like an auto insurance policy, it provides liability protection for damage or injury caused while driving and can also include coverage for the cart itself.
+Coverage varies depending on the insurance company and the type of policy.

 - Property damage liability: Pays for damage to another person's property.